-Although the lives of most of America's greatest spies are always kept secret, it's the lives of the notorious double agents that capture the public's attention.
+Although the lives of the greatest American spies are always kept secret, it's the lives of the notorious double agents that capture the public's attention.

 It’s no secret that the United States has had its fair share of duplicitous spies.
 Today, movies portraying double agents and TV shows like The Americans pay homage to Cold War fears and politics that now seem so far away.
 While time has placed a definite, physical distance between today and that era, the effects of some of the most infamous, traitorous American spies are not as distant as they may seem.
 In many cases, the repercussions can still be felt to this day.